What is a Urethral Stricture?

-Your doctor will first perform a complete physical exam as well as recommend and perform a urethral imaging study such as X-ray or ultrasound of the urethra.
+Your doctor will first perform a complete physical exam as well as recommened and perform a urethral imaging study such as X-ray or ultrasound of the urethra.
 Other tests may include:

 - Retrograde Urethrogram - This test allows the urologist to visualize any structural abnormalities in the urethra including narrowed areas or blockages.
-It is very important to document the location and size of the stricture and retrograde urethrogram serves as a road map for the urologist for surgical planning.
-This is a diagnostics procedure only and does not involve cutting or suturing.
+This imaging study is done in the office and typically takes only a few minutes.
 Your doctor will inject a dye into the urethra and x-rays are taken to view the entire urethra.

 Treatment for Urethral Strictures

 For patients with urethral stricture disease, urethroplasty is often the treatment of choice.
 Urethroplasty is a surgical procedure most often performed by a reconstructive urologist that repairs the scarred urethra to restore normal urine flow.